nnsense/youtrack/README.md

 So, I've implemented this search, and since I need more flexibily, I will maintain my changes in this repo.
 Please note that, since this is slowly moving from the old to the new API, only the `api_key` login works.

+The project will eventually develop into a separate module "ytconnector".

+TO DO:
+- Update setup to install with pip as ytconnector
+- Check all youtrack dependencies still present (likely need to check `youtrack/youtrack`
+- Restore username / password login
+- Update core modules to use requests
+- Review the whole module to be consistent, remove any dependency to youtrack left, remove any unneeded module
+- Add more methods
+- Update to v 2020

 Readme from DevopsHQ repo:

 YouTrack Python 3 Client Library